 Delineation of lot lines with fences or planting is not allowed.
 Lot boundaries serve a legal purpose, but they are visually unimportant in an open landscape like The Sea Ranch.
+A lot als placed over base materials of drain rock and sand may be suitable substitutes for concrete.
+Some types of precast pavers may be suitable for use at The Sea Ranch, but most are urban in character and inappropriate.

-A lot line made visible by rigid planting patterns, clearing, or mowing to the edge establishes a suburban look as precisely as a fence and denies the open-space philosophy underlying The Sea Ranch development.
+line made visible by rigid planting patterns, clearing, or mowing to the edge establishes a suburban look as precisely as a fence and denies the open-space philosophy underlying The Sea Ranch development.